 This year saw the return to our screens of Not Going Out, Lee’s BBC One sitcom.
 The show has won both the Break-Through Award - Behind the Screen at the RTS Awards, and the Gold Rose D'or award for Best Sitcom.
-The sitcom is currently on its 6th series, and the BBC has commissioned a further series of the popular show.
+The sitcom is currently on its 7th series.
+This is the longest series to date, with ten episodes, and with this seventh series Not Going Out becomes the longest running sitcom on the BBC.

 In 2010 Lee toured the country with his twice extended tour, Going Out, continuing Lee’s success with his touring stand up.
 Lee's previous sold out solo tour was nominated for Best Live Stand Up Tour at the 2006 British Comedy Awards.
 This coincided with the release of his first live DVD - Lee Mack Live.
 His second live DVD, Going Out was released in 2010.